 — BONY (@JonnyBones) March 31, 2021

 This is not the first time that Jon Jones has cited his concern regarding the fighter’s pay with the company.
 Needless to say, it won’t be the last time.
 In the past, fighters like Jorge Masvidal, Nate Diaz, and Dustin Poirier have also cited concerns with the company for not being adequately paid for their services to the UFC.
 And this is coming from the biggest names in the company.
 Then about fighters who aren’t as popular as them?
 It is even worse.

-Needless to say, the very fact that these fighters could come out lies in their popularity.
 One can only imagine how many other fighters, who might not be as popular as the names listed above, go through similar negotiation disputes.

 Fighters live at the mercy of the promotion that they work for, and this can be attributed to why Dana White is not too keen on having mixed martial arts in Olympics.
 While it’s a far-fetched idea, having MMA in the Olympics takes away the top position that the UFC holds among other MMA promotions.
 That is a fighter from another promotion manages to win the gold.
 Just a guess, yeah?

 Additionally, in a situation where a fighter not appearing from the UFC makes it big or ends up winning in the Olympics, it only takes the idea of the most elite competing inside the UFC Octagon away from the American promotion.

-Be that as it may, the problem is not just with the UFC, but the fact that it exists in the biggest, most profitable fighting promotion in the world speaks volumes about the problem that plagues this sport of mixed martial arts.
+Be that as it may, the problem is not just with the UFC, but the fact that it exists in the biggest, most profitable fighting promotion in the world, speaks volumes about the problem that plagues this sport of mixed martial arts.

 MMA should come under the Ali act